codeforprinceton/learnGithub/README.md

 ## Scenario

-You and a bunch of Code for Princetonians want to work on a project together.
+You and a bunch of civic hackers want to work on a project together.
 The project you want to work on is already on Github, such as this.
 You are new to this social coding/collaboration thing and you want to make changes to a project.

 ## Making changes via Github: